Bungycode/Star-Wars-Fanatic/README.md

 ## [Description](#table-of-contents)

 Star-Wars-Fanatic is a web application that allows the user to learn all about Star Wars trivia!
-A user can get information about Star Wars characters, movies, and so much more!
+A user can get information about Star Wars characters, movies, and more to come!

 ## Landing Page